abcjs-music/abcjs-vscode/README.md

 ## Usage

-The only action available currently is "abcjs-vscode: Show Preview".
+Press Ctrl+Shift+P and type "abcjs" to access the available commands.

-Press Ctrl+Shift+P and type "abcjs" to access it.
+The main action is "abcjs-vscode: Show Preview".

 ## Requirements